ACD 710: Parental Leave with Pay

 Because the employee remains in full pay status during parental leave, the university will continue to pay the employer’s portion of health insurance premiums for benefits coverage and the employee will remain responsible for the employee’s portion.
 The employee will continue to earn service credit and will have retirement contributions paid by the university during the paid parental leave.

 Paid parental leave may be used in cases of stillbirth.
-In such an event, a maximum of two weeks of paid parental leave may be used.
+In such an event, a maximum of six weeks of paid parental leave benefits will be paid within the first six weeks of delivery.
 This form of paid parental leave is used in place of the university’s bereavement policy (ACD 702–04).
 Additional time may be used under ACD 702–03, “Family Leave” and ACD 702–02, “Health-Related Leave” when supported by medical documentation.

 For faculty and academic professionals on probationary appointments, use of parental leave under this policy shall be considered good cause for extending the probationary period under ACD 506–03, “Faculty Probationary Appointments” and ACD 507–05, “Academic Professional Probationary Appointments.”